-Students at The Light Project College are involved in researching and writing about a wide variety of issues and opportunities associated with mission and evangelism.
+Staff and students at The Light College are involved in writing, researching and publishing on a wide variety of subjects within pondering, mission and evangelism.

 Below, you will find a selection of some of our work which you are free to use.
 Please reference the author and The Light College.

 An Analysis and Critique of Evangelical Approaches to Evangelism